bskaplou/qmk_companion_app/README.md

 ## Companion app configuration

+Layer with touchboard buttons will be detected automatically for keyboards with Via/Vial firmware.

-It's necessaty to add key with number of layer which is used for navigation with touchboard as follows.
+For raw QMK firmware it's necessaty to add key with number of layer which is used for navigation with touchboard as follows.

 ```
     "touchboard-layer": "5",